JashoBell/vr-tool-use-results/README.md

-# Virtual tool-use: Exploring tool embodiment in virtual reality (Results Repository)
+# Virtual Tool-use: Exploring Tool Embodiment in Virtual Reality (Results Repository)

-This is a data repository for my dissertation work, including two studies on tool-use/tool embodiment (three samples of participants).
+This is a data repository for my dissertation work, including two studies on human tool-use/tool embodiment (three samples of participants, total *n* = 72).
 The studies were pre-registered on the Open Science Framework (OSF) and the data, analysis and results are available here.

-The source code for the studies will be released on Github once I figure out which assets need removal due to licensing.
-The link will be added here once it is available.
+The source code for the studies is available [here](https://github.com/jashodb/vr-tool-use).

 The papers will be posted as preprints once I have passed my defense, and revised them to the point of being ready to submit.
 The links will be added here once they are available.